29 Remarkable Destinations In Europe For Solo Female Travelers

 3. Edinburgh, Scotland

 Bring a poncho, and your sense of adventure, because Scotland’s capital is full of adventure on every corner.
 It’s incredibly easy to get around and navigate, as everyone speaks English (albeit with a very thick accent).
 The entire city is very safe, and there are plenty of things to do, from great clubs to ancient castles.

 4. Ljubljana, Slovenia

 Want a taste of Eastern Europe without the risk?
-Slovenia is an incredibly safe city, and relatively undiscovered by the tourist crowd.
+Ljubljana, Slovenia is an incredibly safe city, and relatively undiscovered by the tourist crowd.
 While this means it might not be the easiest city to navigate, it is very laid back and cheap.
 It’s easy to access from other European cities via rail or plane, and offers a distinct European feel untouched by transcontinental businesses.
 The result is a great place to travel safely while feeling like you’re discovering a hidden side of Europe.

 5. Barcelona, Spain

 Barcelona is the perfect city for a solo travel destination; it has every element you’d wish for, with exotic locations, beautiful sunny skies, vibrant culture, and excellent food, but without any risks for solo female travelers that you might experience in other similar destinations.